fede2cr/ESP-1ch-Gateway-v5.0/README.md

 - Receive downstream message with commands form the server.
 These can be used to configure the gateway through downlink messages (such as setting the SF)
-- Support for ESP32 and RFM95 on 915 MHz
+- Support for ESP32 (partially done, see below) and RFM95 on 915 MHz
 - Use the SPIFFS for storing .css files
 - Use the SPIFFS for storing node data (for later analysis)

+# ESP32 Specifics

+Not all features are supported for ESP32 (yet).
+Missing are:
+- OTA
+- WiFiManager
+- GATEWAYMGT (manage gateway over UDP)

+Untested features:
+- GATEWAYNODE : use gateway as sensor node
+- REPEATER

 # License